Skip to main content

 }

-Then, assign the user to the role defined above.
-For example, if Elasticsearch is running on Docker, this can be achieved with the following command:
+Next, assign the user to the role defined above.
+For example, if Elasticsearch is running on Docker, use the following command:

 docker exec -t elasticsearch elasticsearch-users useradd camunda-app -p camunda123